-• Leadership structure
+Leadership structure

-The school currently has a Principal (tenured until January 2024) and a Deputy Principal (tenured until January 2021).
-The leadership team meet weekly and have an emphasis on working collaboratively.
+The school currently has a Principal (tenured until January 2026) and a Deputy Principal (tenured until January 2024) and a Curriculum Coordinator (tenured until the end of 2022).
+The leadership team work collaboratively and meet weekly to make whole school decisions.